Lesley-16/Creating-a-Windows-Virtual-Machine-in-the-Azure-Portal/README.md

 -	Installed IIS Web Server or other required software after VM provisioning.
 ### 5. Connect via RDP
 -	Used the public IP address and credentials to connect to the VM using Remote Desktop.

+### 6. Activate auto-shutdown
+- On VM, scroll to "Operations", and click "Auto-shutdown".
+- Set Status to "On", choose your shutdown time, and select your time zone.
+- Optionally, enter an email address for shutdown notifications, then click "Save".

  ## Technologies Used
 - Microsoft Azure Portal